Where is the Pre-Health Office?

-We are located in Furst 111, directly opposite the elevators.
+We are located in Furst 107A in the Advising Office.

-When should I meet with the pre-health advisor?
+Why should I meet with a Pre-Health Advisor?

-At least twice a semester and of course anytime you feel you need guidance about taking a withdrawal or a leave of absence, etc.
+At least once a semester and of course anytime you feel you need guidance or support.

 My classes schedule is very tight.
 Will someone be able to see me late in the day?

 Yes.
 The advisor can see students up until 4:30 PM on Mondays through Thursdays, but you can also send an email if you are pressed for time.

 What should I be doing as an underclassman to ensure the strongest application to medical or dental school?